amitRan109/OOP-Ex2-Graphs/README.md

 data_structor: The class contains classes named DNode, DEdge, DGraph that create nodes, edges and graph that contains them.

-algorithms: The class contains graph (created in data_structor) and make algorithms actions on it.
+algorithms: The class contains class named graph_algo that contain graph (created in data_structor) and make algorithms actions on it.

 gui: The class can show graph and algorithms actions on it.